slmpc/Open-Epsilon/src/main/java/com/github/lumin/graphics/README.md

 ## Quick Start

-All rendering operations in Lumin Graphics are performed through specialized **Renderers**.
+All rendering operations in Hikari Graphics are performed through specialized **Renderers**.

 ### Available Renderers